 109 years ago, on 23 June 1912, a man was born who would profoundly shape our modern world.
 His name was Alan Turing.

 Turing laid the foundations for electronic computing and artificial intelligence, helped shorten the Second World War through his developments in codebreaking and made important discoveries about mathematical patterns in nature.
-He did some of his most innovative thinking here in Manchester and you can come and see some of the objects from our collection that relate to Turing right now in our special exhibition, Top Secret: From ciphers to cyber security.
+He did some of his most innovative thinking here in Manchester and we were proud to display some of the objects from our collection that relate to Turing in our special exhibition, Top Secret: From ciphers to cyber security (19 May – 31 August 2021).

 From an early age, Turing displayed a remarkable talent for mathematics and, at the University of Cambridge in 1936, he wrote a paper ‘On Computable Numbers, with an Application to the Entscheidungsproblem’.
 In this paper he imagined a machine that could read instructions stored in its memory to carry out any computable task.
 The document laid the foundations for the computers that have transformed our lives.